Matt Richardson: Television and radio

 In 2013, Richardson replaced Olly Murs as co-presenter of the ITV2 spin-off show The Xtra Factor with Caroline Flack, airing immediately after the main ITV show.
 On 4 June, both Richardson and Flack announced that they would not return for The Xtra Factor for series 11.
 Richardson was also a regular panelist and presenter on Channel 5's Big Brother spin-off show Big Brother's Bit on the Side.
 In 2014, Richardson was a regular panelist on the ITV2 panel show Viral Tap presented by Caroline Flack.

 In 2016, Richardson became the drive time presenter on the digital radio station Virgin Radio UK.
 In 2018 his show on Virgin was nominated for a Radio Academy Award for Funniest Show He left Virgin Radio on 2 August 2019.
 In October 2016, Richardson co-presented Celebrity Haunted Hotel Live on the W channel, alongside Christine Lampard and Jamie East.
 He also presented the spin-off show Celebrity Haunted Hotel: Do Not Disturb.
 On 29 May 2017, Richardson presented the final episode of Just Tattoo of Us: The Aftermath.
 In February 2018, Richardson co-presented Celebrity Haunted Mansion on UKTV's W channel with Christine Lampard.
 He also presented its spin-off show Celebrity Haunted Mansion: High Spirits.

 On 13 May 2020, he launched When No One’s Watching, a podcast he co-hosts with Matt Willis.
 Guests have included, Ricky Wilson, Tom Fletcher, and Keith Lemon.
 On 3 February 2021, it was announced that Richardson would be a contestant on the thirteenth series of Dancing on Ice, as a replacement for Rufus Hound who had been forced to withdraw from the competition after testing positive for COVID-19.
 Richardson was paired with Vicky Ogden and joined the show in week 4, however was eliminated in the same week.

+From March to October 2023, Richardson presented the breakfast show on Jack FM, a radio station in Oxfordshire, where he replaced Iain Lee.